TheoLequy/CriticalDimension26/README.md

 # CriticalDimension26
-Semester Project in String Theory: Complete derivation of the commutator of Lorentz generators.
+Semester Project in String Theory: Complete derivation of the commutator of Lorentz generators for Bosonic String Theory in light cone coordinates.

 ## Abstract
 String theory has the potential to unify general relativity with quantum mechanics.
 One of its